• Contact Home

 Authors should submit manuscripts electronically (.doc or .docx) to ajgg@ajgg.org.

-Before submission, please ensure that you article meets the requirements detailed below.
+Before submission, please ensure that your article meets the requirements detailed below.

 Before Submission